-There are typically two types of damages that can be pursued through a wrongful death claim - economic and noneconomic damages.
+Typically, two types of damages can be pursued through a wrongful death claim - economic and noneconomic damages.
 Economic damages include the financial support provided by the decedent to their family (including expected support based on their life expectancy), funeral and burial costs, and medical expenses accrued as a result of the accident.

 Noneconomic damages are more imperceptible.
-They include the emotional trauma of suddenly losing a loved one, such as your grief, sorrow and mental anguish.
+They include the emotional trauma of suddenly losing a loved one, such as grief, sorrow, and mental anguish.

 In some circumstances, you can also pursue punitive damages.
 These are monetary damages intended to punish the defendant, or defendants, for egregious conduct that caused the death of your loved one, including personal injury and employment claims.
-They are meant to have a deterrent effect on the defendant from acting in a same or similar way in the future.Causes of Wrongful Death
+They are meant to deter the defendant from acting in the same or similar way in the future.Causes of Wrongful Death

-There are numerous situations that can ultimately result in an unexpected death.
+Numerous situations can ultimately result in an unexpected death.
 If the situation was caused by the carelessness of another driver, a doctor, a consumer product, etc., you may have grounds to pursue a wrongful death claim.

 Types of wrongful death claims often arise from: